 The farmhouse on about 50 acres that George and Agnes bought in 1907 is now part of conservation land in Mason, NH.
 It seems fitting the natural surroundings he loved, and in which he thrived, are now preserved for all to enjoy.
 His tombstone in Mason is adorned with the epitaphs, "Master Craftsman in Precious Metals" and "His Creations Remain The Outward Symbol of His Noble Soul."
 (34)

-We would like to thank Gebelein Silver for their assistance.
+We would like to thank Gebelein Silversmiths for their assistance.